noahehall/theBookOfNoah/0current/systemdesign.md

 before you can design a system, you need to understand the business requirements, existing infrastructure, and capabilities of the IT determine to manage and iterate

-- whats the level of technical maturity: example for automation & infrastructure as code (terraform)
+- whats the current level of technical maturity: example for automation & infrastructure as code (terraform)
   - manual
     - infrastructre is provisioned through a UI/CLI
     - configuration changes do not leave a traceable history, and arent always visible